 - Although seedlings can be propagated indoors, it is not recommended as seedlings are difficult to transplant.

-- Spring plantings can be made one week before to one week after last spring frost date, as long as the soil can be properly worked.
+- Spring plantings can be made as soon as the soil can be properly worked.
 It's important to seed as soon as you can to give spinach the required 6 weeks of cool weather from seeding to harvest.